 A new updated version of Revenue Statistics in Latin America and the Caribbean has been released on 16 March 2016 in Santiago, Chile.

 How to obtain this publication

-Readers can access the full version of Revenue Statistics in Latin America and the Caribbean 1990-2013 Edition as follows:
+Readers can access the full version of Revenue Statistics in Latin America 1990-2014 edition as follows:

 - Subscribers and readers at subscribing institutions can access the online edition via OECD iLibrary, our online library.

 - Non-subscribers can purchase the PDF e-book and/or paper copy via our Online Bookshop.

 - Government officials with accounts can go to the "Books" tab on OLIS.